Message & Identity

 Section titled “Message Structure”A message carries three essential parts:

-- References: signatures of related messages, including the publisher’s previous message
+- References: signatures of related messages, including the publisher’s previous message as the first reference

 - Signature: proof that the message belongs to one publisher identity